SabreTools/BinaryObjectScanner/CONTRIBUTING.md

 # Coding Guide

 This document serves as the official code standards guide for `BinaryObjectScanner` internal development.
 Please note that this is a work in progress and may not encapsulate all standards expected of new or existing code.
+The included `.editorconfig` file can help enforce some of the standards mentioned below.

 ## General Code Guidelines